cs1302uga/cs1302-tutorials/javadoc/javadoc.md

 ### Hosting the API Documentation Website

 Generating the API documentation is great, but seeing it is even better.
 You can use the steps provided below to host the generated website using your Nike account.
-Alternatives approaches to explicit instructions provided below are explored in the FAQ section towards the end of this tutorial.
+Alternative approaches to the explicit instructions provided below are explored in the FAQ section towards the end of this tutorial.

 1. Ensure that you have a `public_html` directory in your home directory.
 If the `~/public_html` directory does not exist, then you should create it.
 The purpose of this directory on Nike (and